Andinia Plan

-The Andinia Plan (Plan Andinia) is a conspiracy theory that alleged plans to establish a Jewish state in parts of Argentina and Chile.
-It is based on historical organized Jewish migration to Argentina and proposals for a Jewish state there in the late 19th and the early 20th century.
+The Andinia Plan (Plan Andinia) is an antisemitic conspiracy theory about an alleged Jewish plot to establish a Jewish state in Patagonia, a region spanning southern Argentina and Chile.
+The theory stems from the intentional distortion of historical Jewish agricultural migration to Argentina and discarded early-20th-century proposals for a Jewish homeland outside of Palestine, which conspiracists falsely reframe as evidence of an aggressive expansionist plot.

-This alleged plan has been used in Argentina as a rhetorical device by far right circles to attack Jews and Jewish institutions.
-In 1971 a leaflet appeared among officers in the Argentinean army under the name "Plan Andinia," which accused Zionists of planning to take over southern Argentina.
+The conspiracy has been used in Argentina as a rhetorical device by far right circles to attack Jews and Jewish institutions.
+In 1971 a leaflet appeared among officers in the Argentinean army under the name "Plan Andinia," which accused international Jewry and Zionists of planning to take over southern Argentina.